In the guide

 Back to topOutside the scope of this guide

-If you are importing off-road vehicles into the EU, to sell at retail or wholesale, you may need to take specialist advice from your local trading standards service.
+If you are importing off-road vehicles, to sell at retail or wholesale, you may need to take specialist advice from your local Trading Standards service.

 Vehicles that are sold for use both on and off the road (such as some quad bikes) are designed to comply with the regulations that deal with the construction and use of vehicles on the road.
 To be used on the road, of course, the vehicles and riders will require the correct form of licence and insurance.

-Electrically assisted bicycles are also subject to their own special rules; see 'Electrically assisted pedal cycles'.
+Electrically assisted bicycles and e-scooters are also subject to their own special rules; see 'Electrically assisted pedal cycles' and 'E-scooters' for more information.

 Back to topKey legislation